nabeel-oz/qlik-py-tools/docs/Association-Rules.md

 ![Entity Associations](images/apriori-02.png)

+## Market Basket Analysis

+For an example on Market Basket Analysis refer to the [second sample app](Sample-App-Market-Basket.qvf) on Association Rules.
+This app applies Association Rules to a real dataset of over 500,000 transactions from an online retailer.

 ## Attribution
-The data used in the sample app was obtained from the [Lord of the Rings Data](https://www.kaggle.com/mokosan/lord-of-the-rings-character-data#LordOfTheRingsBook.json) on Kaggle.com.
+The data used in the Lord of the Rings sample app was obtained from the [Lord of the Rings Data](https://www.kaggle.com/mokosan/lord-of-the-rings-character-data#LordOfTheRingsBook.json) on Kaggle.com.

+The data used in the Market Basket Analysis sample app was obtained from the [Online Retail dataset](http://archive.ics.uci.edu/ml/datasets/online+retail) on the UCI Machine Learning Repository.